Glen Osmond and Fullarton Roads Intersection Upgrade

 About the project

-The Australian and South Australian Governments have announced $35 million funding for the upgrade of the intersection of Glen Osmond and Fullarton Roads, with the costs shared equally.
+The Australian and South Australian Governments have announced $35 million joint funding for the upgrade of the Glen Osmond Road and Fullarton Road intersection, with the costs shared equally.

-The Australian Government commitment is part of its Urban Congestion Fund.
+The Australian Government commitment is part of the Commonwealth Urban Congestion Fund.
 The State Government’s contribution addresses recommendations of the State Government’s Keeping Metro Traffic Moving Report.
 The report identifies this intersection as a priority location for treatments that address road congestion and keep traffic flowing.

 Glen Osmond Road is a key major traffic route, primary freight route and a priority public transport corridor.
 Fullarton Road is a key major traffic route, primary freight route and a high frequency public transport corridor.